top of page

 Regulation of secretion:

-Low testosterone levels trigger the release of gonadotropin-releasing hormone (GnRH) and subsequently luteinizing hormone (LH), which stimulates Leydig cells to produce more testosterone.
+• Low testosterone levels trigger the release of gonadotropin-releasing hormone (GnRH), stimulating luteinizing hormone (LH) to prompt Leydig cells to produce testosterone.

-High testosterone levels reduce GnRH and LH production to maintain homeostasis.
+• High testosterone levels reduce the production of GnRH and LH to maintain homeostasis.

 Mechanism of action:

-Testosterone directly binds to androgen receptors in target cells, forming a hormone-receptor complex that regulates gene transcription.
+• Testosterone binds to androgen receptors in target cells, forming a hormone-receptor complex that regulates gene transcription.

-Indirectly, it can be converted to other hormones like dihydrotestosterone (DHT) or estradiol, which act on their respective receptors.
+• It can also be converted to dihydrotestosterone (DHT) or estradiol, which act on their respective receptors.

 Role: